 You can tailor the experiences you have during your education that include choosing the degree, certification, concentrations and clinical experiences that combine to position you for the future roles you desire.
 We have a Master of Science in Nursing, Post-Baccalaureate Doctor of Nursing Practice and Post-Master's Certifications as well as a Post-Master's Doctor of Nursing Practice Degree.
 Within these degree options, we offer a Leadership, Analytics and Innovation Masters of Science Nursing program as a fully online option.
-We also launched online programs leading to certification as a family nurse practitioner and primary care adult-gerontology nurse practitioner.

-We offer traditional face-to-face Adult-Gerontology Acute Care Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner, Primary Care Family Nurse Practitioner and Primary Care Pediatric Nurse Practitioner programs, all of which have MSN and DNP program pathways.
-We have combined certification pathway options with our Dual Nurse-Midwifery and Family Nurse Practitioner and Dual Nurse-Midwifery and Pediatric Primary Care Nurse Practitioner programs in both degree options as well.
+We also offer online programs leading to certification as a family nurse practitioner, primary care adult-gerontology nurse practitioner and primary care pediatric nurse practitioner.
+We offer traditional face-to-face Adult-Gerontology Acute Care Nurse Practitioner, Adult-Gerontology, Nurse-Midwifery, Primary Care Nurse Practitioner, and Primary Care Family Nurse Practitioner programs, all of which have MSN and DNP program pathways.
+We have a combined certification pathway option with our Dual Nurse-Midwifery and Family Nurse Practitioner program in both degree options as well.